Florida SouthWestern State College Admissions Policy

-Upper-division bachelor level courses numbered 3000 and 4000 are intended for enrollment by degree seeking students in a Florida SouthWestern State College baccalaureate degree program.
+Upper-division bachelor level courses numbered 3000 and 4000 are intended for enrollment by degree seeking students in a Florida SouthWestern State College bachelor degree program.
 Students may be permitted, on a case-by-case basis, to enroll in bachelor level courses as a non-degree seeking student.
 Requests must be made in writing and submitted to the Academic Dean for the affiliated program for approval.
 Non-degree seeking students may take up to 18 credit hours of coursework in a baccalaureate program with written permission from the Dean.
-For continued enrollment, students must adhere to the stated admissions requirements for the intended baccalaureate program.
+For continued enrollment, students must adhere to the stated admission requirements for the intended baccalaureate program.

+Students with a previous bachelor’s degree, with proper documentation, may enroll in additional coursework beyond nine credit hours with permission from the appropriate Academic Dean.
 Students interested in taking courses for teacher certification or re-certification must provide the following documentation:

 - Florida Department of Education or School District documentation of certification needs (Statement of Status of Eligibility or approved school district form); or